OCVL/Metricks/README.md

 **This package is free for use under GPL v3, but I ask that you please cite the above paper if you use this package.**

+# AOIP Lab Additions:

+- Bug Fixes to the Coordinate_Mosaic_Metrics_MAP script.
+- Density map analysis scripts located in the MAP_Analysis folder.
+	- Isodensity_Contours folder contains scripts to create and plot isodensity contours at varying percentiles.
+	- Matrix_Operations folder contains scripts for mathematical operations to be performed on the Maps (subration and averaging)
+	- PCD_CDC folder contains PCD_CDC_Analysis which determines the peak cone density and the cone density centroid and PCD_CDC_Location_Comparison_95_CI which compares PCD and CDC locations between either graders or window size and creates an error ellipse for the 95 percentile confidence interval.